ic1618/IoT-Device/README.md

 # TBChip
 TBChip Embedded Systems Project

+All the marketing website files (static elements) are placed in the website-form-first folder.

 All the website files are placed in the website/web-pi file.
 The raspberry code is placed in raspberry_code file.
+This can be accessed by running the code.

 Steps for running the website: